 Based on the occupational and income information you gathered, you can identify the pain points of your audience base.
 Let’s take an example of vacuum cleaners.
 Some prospective customers might want wireless vacuums with a long battery life; this is our first audience segment.
 Others might have allergies and thus want a vacuum with special filters for dust or pet dander; this is our second audience segment.

 You may have to market the same vacuum cleaner to your audience, but your copy would be targeting individuals who are in either of these segments.
-Some individuals might be common to both segments.
+Some individuals might be common to both customer segments.

 For the first bucket, you’d illustrate how impressively long the battery life for your vacuum is.
 For the second bucket, you’d write about the hypoallergenic qualities of your vacuum.